STAINED GLASS WINDOWS

-The beautiful stained glass windows, around which the church was designed, were entrusted to Saint Louis Parish by His Eminence, Cardinal William Keeler, to whom we are most grateful.
+The beautiful stained glass windows, around which the 2006 church was designed, were entrusted to St. Louis Catholic Church by His Eminence, Cardinal William Keeler, to whom we are most grateful.
 The windows were originally made by the Conrad Schmidt Studios and commissioned for the Basilica of the Assumption in Baltimore during its 1943-47 alterations.
-Prior to this time, there was no ornamentation in the Basilica windows.
-When the decision was made to restore the Basilica to the original design of its founder, Bishop John Carroll, and its architect, Benjamin Latrobe, Cardinal Keeler offered them on permanent loan to Saint Louis Church.
+When the decision was made to restore the Basilica to the original design of its founder (Bishop John Carroll) and its architect (Benjamin Latrobe), Cardinal Keeler offered them on permanent loan to Saint Louis Catholic Church.

 There are nine major windows that comprise the “Basilica set.”
 Each window (except the first) measures 14 feet high by 5 feet wide and is designed around three center medallions.
 In each window the upper section depicts events of the Old Testament, the middle section depicts events in the life of Jesus Christ, and the bottom section depicts events in the history of the Catholic Church in America, especially in Baltimore and Maryland.
 Each section is flanked by images of prophets, saints and the first ten Archbishops of Baltimore.
-To read the windows in chronological order, one should begin with the first window located above the organ loft and continue counterclockwise (to the left) around the church; the second and third windows are located at the shrine of Saint Louis and so on.
+To read the windows in chronological order, begin with the first window located above the organ pipes and continue counterclockwise (to the left) around the church; the second and third windows are located behind the statue of Saint Louis; the fourth and fifth windows are behind the statue of St. Joseph; the sixth and seventh windows are behind the statue of Our Lady of Grace; the eighth and ninth windows are behind the statue of the Pieta.

 The nine Basilica windows are known by the following names: